cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

   secrets/val-alice-consensus.key
 ```

-On start, `val-alice` may still recreate a missing private key file, due to how defaults are handled in the code.
-To prevent that, you can instead copy it from `sentry-alice`, where it has no value.
+On start, `val-alice` may still recreate a missing private key file due to how defaults are handled in the code.
+To prevent that, you can instead copy it from `sentry-alice` where it has no value.

 ```sh
 $ cp docker/sentry-alice/config/priv_validator_key.json \
   docker/val-alice/config/
 ```

-With the key created, you now set up the connection from `kms-alice` to `val-alice`.
+With the key created you now set up the connection from `kms-alice` to `val-alice`.

 ### Set up the KMS connection

-Choose a port unused on `val-alice`, for instance `26659`.
+Choose a port unused on `val-alice`, for instance `26659`, and inform `kms-alice`:

-Inform `kms-alice` of it:

 <CodeGroup>